How You Can Help Donate to An Animal Shelter

-Animal shelters depend heavily on donations given by animal lovers and pet owners just like you.
-And although monetary donations are certainly helpful, it’s not the only thing that is needed.
-As with shelters for the homeless, basic necessities and everyday consumables, including pet meds, warm blankets and other pet supplies, are extremely important in maintaining healthy and happy animals.
+Animal shelters depend heavily on donations given by animal lovers and pet parents just like you.
+Although monetary donations are certainly helpful to rescue groups, you can also help by donating many other items.
+As with shelters for the homeless, basic necessities and everyday products such as pet meds, warm blankets and other pet supplies are extremely important in maintaining healthy and happy animals.

-If you are interested in donating to an animal shelter in your area, view the list below of commonly needed and used pet items.
-Although this list is to help jumpstart possible ideas, you may want to contact your shelter first to see if they accept them.
+If you are interested in donating to an animal shelter in your area, view the list below to help you come up with ideas of what your local group may need.
+Although this list will help you think of possible ideas, you may want to contact your shelter first to see if they accept or need these items.

-- Blankets and towels – If you have unused towels or blankets, both of these can be used to keep pets warm, provide a sleeping surface or help clean up any messes the animals may make.
+- Blankets and towels – Blankets and towels can be used to keep pets warm, provide a sleeping surface or help clean up any messes the animals may make.

-- Leashes and collars – Shelters can go through many of these, especially since they are usually given to the owner of an adopted pet.
-For this reason leashes and collars in different sizes can always be useful.
+- Leashes and collars – Shelters can go through many leashes, especially since they are sometimes given to the owner of an adopted pet.
+For this reason, leashes and collars in different sizes can always be useful.

 - Newspaper – Instead of hauling your newspaper for recycling, see if your shelter needs any.
-It’s often used to line the inside and bottoms of crates to make clean up easier, which almost any shelter employee can appreciate.
+It’s often used in cat litter boxes or to line the inside and bottoms of crates to make clean up easier.

-- Toys – Being caged up all day can inevitably make animals depressed.
+- Toys – Being caged up all day can cause animals to get depressed.
 By donating toys, you can help provide comfort and mental stimulation.
 Just check with your shelter to see if they accept these or not.

-- Time – Even if you don’t think that you have any tangible objects to offer your local shelter, try asking about volunteering.
+- Time – Even if you don’t think that you have any tangible objects to offer your local shelter, ask about volunteering.
 Many of the pets in shelters need attention and care just like any other pet.

 Donate Money to Support Homeless and Needy Animals